-Life is a series of beginnings and endings -- economically, physically, socially and emotionally.
-Sometimes these changes are welcome ones, adding variety and enrichment to our lives.
+ife is a series of beginnings and endings-economically, physically, socially and emotionally.
+Sometimes, these changes are welcome ones, adding variety and enrichment to our lives.
 Sometimes, however, they may be painful, particularly where change results from loss.
-Here, we will be looking at the natural processes connected with loss and some suggestions for helping ourselves as well as others to cope effectively when loss occurs.
+Here, we will be looking at the natural processes connected with loss and some suggestions for helping ourselves and others to cope effectively when loss occurs.